psgrover2010/parry-blog/_posts/2018-10-15-brussels-flower-carpet-a-momentary-show-on-the-worlds-most-beautiful-central-square.md

 We took the opportunity in year 2018 and visited from 16 to 18 August and witnessed the amazing Flower carpet at the Grand-Place in Brussels, Belgium.

 The carpet was approximate 100m and composed by about 120 volunteers, with nearly 1 million begonias in less than 4 hours.
 The 2018 theme of the flower carpet was Mexico.
-The Flower Carpet is dedicated to Guanajuato, a Mexican region with a particularly rich floral culture and tradition.
+The Flower Carpet is dedicated to Guanajuato, a Mexican region with a particularly rich floral culture and tradition.&nbsp;

 Ohhh!
-Yes Waffles,  Next thing which you must not miss is **WAFFLES**!
+Yes Waffles,&nbsp; Next thing which you must not miss is **WAFFLES**!

 One big thing in Brussels is waffles.
 In Belgium, waffles are served as street food, you can find waffles usually wrapped in a piece of paper which can be eaten on the go.